-For each section III through VI, I will provide a brief taxonomy of accounts of free will in terms of the issue of determinism.
-Determinism will be explained in terms of metaphysical determinism, physical/neurological determinism, and divine foreknowledge and intervention.
+For Sections III through VI, I provide a brief taxonomy of accounts of free will in terms of the issue of determinism.
+Determinism is explained in terms of metaphysical determinism, physical/neurological determinism, and divine foreknowledge and intervention.
 Each kind has relevance for various ways an agent might be held responsible (e.g., morally, legally, punishment and reward for sins).
 This taxonomy will help guide readers in situating the accounts of free will offered and assessed in the review.
-There recent contributions to the literature will correspondingly be organized in terms of metaphysical, neurological/physical, and divine issues of free will.
+Recent contributions to the literature are correspondingly organized in terms of metaphysical, neurological/physical, and divine issues of free will.